Cut-Down de Bruijn Sequences

 \end{exam}

-One of the most common ways to construct a binary de Bruijn sequence is by applying the \defo{cycle-joining method}~\cite{golomb2017}, which is akin to Hierholzer's method for finding Euler cycles in graphs~\cite{hierholzer}.
-This approach repeatedly joins pairs of cycles through \defo{conjugate pairs}; one cycle contains $a_1a_2\cdots a_n$, and the other contains $\overline{a}_1a_2\cdots a_n$, where $\overline{x}$ denotes the complement of $x$.
-When the initial cycles are those induced by an underlying nonsingular FSR, the joining of the cycles can be viewed as a tree.
-As an example, Figure~\ref{fig:fulltree} illustrates the cycles induced by the PCR for $n=6$ and one way they can be joined together to create a de Bruijn sequence.
-When extending this idea to larger alphabet sizes, the tree visualization no longer applies in general (see~\cite{karyframework}).
+We say a cycle \defo{contains} a string $\alpha$ if $\alpha$ has length $n$ and is found as a substring on the cycle; we say $\alpha$ \defo{belongs} to the cycle.
+Note the strings belonging to a PCR cycle all have the same weight.
+Thus, let the weight of a PCR cycle be the weight of its corresponding length $n$ necklace.
+For example, when $n=6$ the weight of $[000001]$ is one and the weight of $[01]$ is three since its corresponding necklace is 010101.

-A \defo{universal cycle} for a set $\mathbf{S}$ of length-$n$ strings is circular string of length $|\mathbf{S}|$ such that every string in $\mathbf{S}$ appears as a substring exactly once.
-Of course, a de Bruijn sequence is a special case of a universal cycle when $\mathbf{S}$ corresponds to all $k$-ary strings of length $n$.
-A cut-down de Bruijn sequence of length $L$ also corresponds to a universal cycle of length $L$; however, the corresponding set $\mathbf{S}$ is not necessarily known a priori.
-A \defo{UC-successor} for $\mathbf{S}$ is a feedback function whose corresponding FSR can be repeatedly applied to construct a universal cycle for $\mathbf{S}$ starting from any string in $\mathbf{S}$.
+A \defo{universal cycle} for a set $\mathbf{S}$ of length-$n$ strings is a cyclic sequence of length $|\mathbf{S}|$ such that every string in $\mathbf{S}$ appears as a substring exactly once.
+Two universal cycles for $\mathbf{S_1}$ and $\mathbf{S_2}$ are said to be \defo{disjoint} if the sets $\mathbf{S_1}$ and $\mathbf{S_2}$ are disjoint.
+Of course, a DB sequence is a special case of a universal cycle when $\mathbf{S}$ corresponds to all $k$-ary strings of length $n$.
+A cut-down DB sequence of length $L$ also corresponds to a universal cycle of length $L$; however, the corresponding set $\mathbf{S}$ is not necessarily known \emph{a priori}.
+A \defo{UC-successor} for $\mathbf{S}$ is a feedback function whose corresponding FSR can be repeatedly applied to construct a universal cycle for $\mathbf{S}$ starting from any string in $\mathbf{S}$ (see the upcoming Algorithm~\ref{algo:MC} for a specific example).
 When $\mathbf{S} = \Sigma^n$ a UC-successor is said to be a \defo{de Bruijn-successor}.
-A general framework based on the cycle joining approach leads to many simple UC-successors~\cite{binaryframework}.
-Application of this framework rediscovers many previously known de Bruijn sequence constructions including one by Jansen~\cite{jansen} that was revisited in~\cite{SWW16} with respect to the PCR.
-This de Bruijn successor, based on the feedback function labeled {\sc PCR3} defined in~\cite{binaryframework}, is perhaps the simplest of all de Bruijn successors.